Fakenham Academy

-The Fakenham Academy (formerly Fakenham High School and College) is a coeducational secondary school and sixth form located at Field Lane Fakenham, Norfolk, England.
+The Fakenham Academy (formerly Fakenham Grammar School and Fakenham High School and College) is a coeducational secondary school and sixth form located at Field Lane Fakenham, Norfolk, England.

 The school offers GCSEs and BTECs as programmes of study.
 Pupils in the sixth form can choose to study from a range of A Levels and BTECs.

 History

-The school converted to with academy status in 2013 after previously receiving a 'inadequate' rating in an Ofsted report.
-In the most recent OFSTED inspection (2019) Fakenham Academy was rated as a "Good" school.
+The school gained academy status in 2013 after previously receiving an 'inadequate' rating in an Ofsted report.
+In the most recent Ofsted inspection (2019), Fakenham Academy was rated as a "Good" school.
 The original multi academy trust was the TEN group, but it moved to the Sapientia Education Trust in June 2020.